cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

 Namespace changes filter can be specified under the `matchNamespaceChanges` field and provide filtering based on calls that are changing Linux namespaces.
-This filter can be especially useful to track container escape or execution of code in a new namespace, for example using user namespace to exploit root-only kernel features.
+This filter can be useful to track execution of code in a new namespace or even container escapes that change their namespaces.

+For instance, if an unprivileged process creates a new user namespace, it gains full privileges within that namespace.
+This grants the process the ability to perform some privileged operations within the context of this new namespace that would otherwise only be available to privileged root user.
+As a result, such filter is useful to track namespace creation, which can be abused by untrusted processes.

 To keep track of the changes, when a `process_exec` happens, the namespaces of the process are recorded and these are compared with the current namespaces on